-The ratio increased in 2010 to 23.8%, although still below the 25% goal, primarily due to the decrease in operating expenses due to the service reduction and implementation of the fuel-hedging program.
-In 2011, the ratio is projected to take a slight downturn to 23.3% due to projected increases in labor, diesel fuel, and inventory materials.
-For 2012, operating revenues are expected to account for 22.2% of total operating expenses.
-The Operating Ratio is expected to stabilize in 2013 and 2014.
+The ratio increased in 2010 to 23.8%, although still below the 25% goal, with the decrease in operating expenses, primarily due to the implementation of the fuel-hedging program and decrease in the cost of diesel fuel.
+In 2011, the ratio was maintained at 23.8% and in 2012, the Operating Ratio is projected to take a slight downturn to 23.2% due to projected increases in labor, purchased transportation, and inventory materials.
+For 2013, operating revenues are expected to account for 22.3% of total operating expenses and the ratio is expected to stabilize in 2014 and 2015 at 22.6% for each year.